lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 7. Finally, let us see how the application works with the default camera input.
 The camera is the default source, so we do this by running the application without using any parameters or we can still specify the camera using "cam" by setting the command line arguments for the run configuration to:

 ```
--m ${env_var:mVA32} -i cam
+-m ${env_var:mVDR32} -i cam
 ```

 8. Now you will see a window displaying the input from the USB camera.
 If the vehicle detection model sees anything it detects as any type of vehicle (car, van, etc.), it will draw a green rectangle around it.
-Red rectangles will be drawn around anything that is detected as a license plate.
+Red rectangles will be drawn around anything that is detected as a license plate (if model detects licenses plates too).
 Unless you have a car in your office, or a parking lot outside a nearby window, the display may not be very exciting.

 9. When you want to exit the program, make sure the output window is active and press a key.
 The output window will close and control will return to the terminal window.